 Make this Aperol Spritz recipe to discover exactly why I needed to have one everyday on our recent trip to Italy!

-WHY YOU NEED TO STOP WHAT YOUR DOING AND MAKE THIS APEROL SPRITZ RECIPE
+STOP WHAT YOU’Re DOING AND MAKE an APEROL SPRITZ!

 If you read my recent post, The American Granddaughter, you’re aware why visiting Italy was a lifelong dream of mine.
 This summer Ryan and I were finally able to make good on that dream and we spent two (kid free!) weeks, falling in love with the country.